Thaumatrope: Invention

 The invention of the thaumatrope is usually credited to British physician John Ayrton Paris.
-He described the device in his 1827 educational book for children Philosophy in Sport Made Science in Earnest, with an illustration by George Cruikshank.
+The device was described in detail in his 1827 educational book for children Philosophy in Sport made Science in Earnest, being an attempt to illustrate the first principles of natural philosophy by the aid of popular toys and sports, with an illustration by George Cruikshank.
+The book was published anonymously, until posthumous editions were credited to John Ayrton Paris.